 Concerning the gospel they are enemies for your sake, but concerning the election they are beloved for the sake of the fathers.
 For the gifts and the calling of God are irrevocable.

 a.
-Concerning the gospel . . . concerning the election: Even though it seemed that in Paul’s generation the Jews were enemies of God and were against the person and work of Jesus, they are still beloved - if for no other reason, then for the sake of the fathers (the patriarchs of the Old Testament).
+Concerning the gospel… concerning the election: Even though it seemed that in Paul’s day the Jews were enemies of God and were against Jesus, they are still beloved – if for no other reason, then for the sake of the fathers (the patriarchs of the Old Testament).

 i.
 Of course, they are loved for more than the sake of the fathers, but that by itself would be enough.

 b.
-The gifts and calling of God are irrevocable: This is another reason why God hasn’t given up on national and ethnic Israel.
+The gifts and the calling of God are irrevocable: This is another reason why God hasn’t given up on national and ethnic Israel.
 This principle, stated by Paul, comforts us far beyond its direct relevance to Israel.
-It means that God will not give up on us, and He leaves the path to restoration open.
+It means that God will not give up on us and He leaves the path open to restoration.

 3. (30-32) Paul cautions the Gentile Christians to remember where they came from and where God has promised to take the Jewish people.

 For as you were once disobedient to God, yet have now obtained mercy through their disobedience, even so these also have now been disobedient, that through the mercy shown you they also may obtain mercy.
 For God has committed them all to disobedience, that He might have mercy on all.

 a.
 You were once disobedient to God: The Gentile Christians came from disobedience; yet God showed them mercy, in part through the disobedience of Israel.

 b.
 Obtained mercy through their disobedience: If God used the disobedience of Israel for the good of Gentiles, He can also use the mercy shown to Gentiles for the mercy of Israel.